AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 |tgw_egress|

 The VPC1's traffic will flow through TGW and PAN firewall before going to Internet.
-We want to verify the data path in different scenarios and observe the following behaviors:
+We verified the data path in different scenarios and observed the following behaviors:

 1. With both Subnet_1 and Subnet_3 attached to TGW, TGW forwards VPC1's Internet traffic from all three EC2 instances to PAN1.
 This is because PAN1's private subnet (Subnet_1) is at the top of the TGW's attachment list.
-TGW won't load balance the traffic between the two PAN firewalls.
+TGW does not load balance traffic between the two PAN firewalls.

 2. Stop PAN1 at AWS Console.
 VPC1's Internet traffic is blocked.
-TGW can't detect PAN1's health state and fail over to PAN2 accordingly.
+TGW does not detect PAN1's health state and does not fail over to PAN2 accordingly.

 3. Restart PAN1 at AWS Console.
 VPC1's Internet traffic will resume by going through PAN1.